hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 #  Introduction

 The Remote ATtestation ProcedureS (RATS) architecture defines two basic types of topological patterns to communicate between an attester, a relying party, and a verifier, namely the background-check model and the passport model.
+These two models are fundamentally different and require a different treatment when incorporated into the TLS handshake.
+For better readability to use different extensions for these two models.

+The two models can be summarized as follows:

-In the background check model, the attester conveys evidence to the relying party, which then forwards the evidence to the verifier for appraisal; the verifier computes the attestation result and sends it back to the relying party.
-In the passport model, the attester transmits evidence to the  verifier directly and receives attestation results, which are then relayed to the relying party.
+- In the background check model, the attester conveys evidence to the relying party, which then forwards the evidence to the verifier for appraisal; the verifier computes the attestation result and sends it back to the relying party.
+- In the passport model, the attester transmits evidence to the  verifier directly and receives attestation results, which are then relayed to the relying party.
 This specification supports both patterns.

 Several formats for encoding evidence are available, such as
 - the Entity Attestation Token (EAT) {{I-D.ietf-rats-eat}},